Apply

 This place is not for most people.

-There is no room service.
+No room service.
 No concierge.
-No curated experience.
+No carefully curated experience.

 Mobile signal is weak in parts of the property.